korpling/graphANNIS/docs/src/cli.md

 ### `import`

-The `import` command takes the directory of file to import as argument.
+The `import` command takes the directory or file to import as argument.
 If this is a directory, it is assumed that the corpus is in the [relANNIS format](http://korpling.github.io/ANNIS/4.0/developer-guide/annisimportformat.html).
 To import a corpus in the graphML based format, give a single file with the ending `.graphml` as argument.